-The people who built the predecessors to Top Fuel cars -- engineers, mechanics and amateur drag racers around the world -- eventually came to the conclusion that a nitromethane blend is the best type of fuel for these particular types of engines.
+The people who built the predecessors to Top Fuel cars—engineers, mechanics and amateur drag racers around the world—eventually came to the conclusion that a nitromethane blend is the best type of fuel for these particular types of engines.
 Nitromethane is also known by its chemical makeup, CH3NO2.
 It's a dangerous and volatile substance that's often used for pesticides, medicine manufacturing, heavy duty cleaning solvents and even rocket fuel.
-Somehow, though, Germans in the 1930s and Americans in the 1940s independently discovered that nitromethane could also power race cars.
-Sometimes, they were victorious; other times, the results were disastrous, since the fuel is so dangerous to work with.
-But they kept on, and those experiments over the decades helped develop the Top Fuel cars we have today.
+Nitromethane burns at a relatively slow rate compared to other fuels, and some unburned nitromethane may escape through the exhaust system and ignite when it comes into contact with the atmosphere, resulting in the exhaust pipe flames that contribute to the spectacle of a Top Fuel race.

-Currently, Top Fuel and Funny Cars run on a blend that's 90 percent nitromethane and 10 percent methanol, according to NHRA rules [source: Davis].
+Currently, Top Fuel run on a blend that's 90 percent nitromethane and 10 percent methanol, according to NHRA rules [source: Davis].
 The methanol helps suppress detonation, which makes the fuel more stable.
 The fuel is tricky to blend at the proper ratio because it's mixed by weight, which depends on its temperature.
 And to further complicate matters, the fuels themselves can vary in purity by a few percentage points.
-Blending top fuel, for stability and premium power, can yield varied results; but in most cases, the fuel works as intended.
+Blending top fuel for stability and premium power can yield varied results; in most cases, the fuel works as intended.
 Nitromethane can be blended with substances other than methanol to help boost its power potential, but such tactics are banned by the NHRA and most other racing organizations, in part because other fuel blends are more dangerous and also harder to regulate.